isaiahsaclayan/S25-38/README.md

     pip install -r requirements.txt
 ```

+## To Run Tests
+Navigate to tests/ReadME.md to reference testing instructions.

 ## To Implement Logger Into Your Subsystem
 1. Import logging to your python file.
 ``` python